How to Let Go of Food Guilt and Stay in Balance

 - The compensation reflex: When you constantly deprive yourself, you end up feeling tense and frustrated and no longer take any pleasure from eating.
 Then, to ease the tension, you end up eating more.

 - Self-punishing behaviours, which get you into an unhealthy vicious circle.
-“I ate a cupcake at lunchtime, so I’ll have a small salad for dinner.” or “I had a burger yesterday, so I’ll have a strenuous workout today to burn it off.”
+“I ate a slice of cake at lunchtime, so I’ll have a small salad for dinner.” or “I had a burger yesterday, so I’ll have a strenuous workout today to burn it off.”
 Being hard on yourself like that does not allow you to build a healthy and pleasant relationship with food.

 Fortunately, more and more food experts have given self-denial as a way of staying healthy a big thumbs-down.
 They all agree that pleasure is important to healthy eating and that it’s impossible to enjoy eating when food has become a source of stress.
 To develop a healthier relationship with food: